The Personal Fitness Merit Badge: Your Ultimate Guide in 2026

 Preventive habits help to reduce your risk of health problems later on in life.

 To maintain good health, you’ll also need to avoid harmful habits.
-Harmful habits can counteract the benefits of your preventative habits, and negatively affect your personal fitness.
-Here are some common harmful habits, and their impact on your health:
+Harmful habits can counteract the benefits of your preventive habits, and negatively affect your personal fitness.

 1a III) Diseases that can be prevented and how